ASSERT-KTH/megadiff/README.md

 ```

 Architecture
-- each folder represents a diff size in changes lines
+- each folder represents a diff size measured in changed lines
 - one unified diff file per commit (can diff over multiple files)